Armed Forces Network

-In late 2020, the Trust launched an Armed Forces Network.
-David Williams, Rotational Physiotherapist is Chair of the Armed Forces Network alongside and Dr Magnus Harrison, Executive Medical Director and Executive Sponsor.
+In late 2020, the Trust launched an Armed Forces Network, and David Williams, Rotational Physiotherapist, is Chair.

-David Williams also explains why this network is important and explains his role as Chair “I lead the network to ensure that colleagues and patients from the defence community are heard across the organisation.
-I am a military veteran who is passionate about improve care for our veteran patients.
-I also have a keen interest in how we increase collaboration between the hospital trust and wider defence: our reservist colleagues are key to this.
-We must proudly support our Military personnel, whether reservists, veterans, or their partners.”
+David Williams also explains why this network is important and explains his role as Chair, “I lead the network to ensure that colleagues and patients from the defence community are heard across the organisation.
+I am a military veteran who is passionate about improving care for our veteran patients.
+I also have a keen interest in how we increase collaboration between the hospital Trust and wider defence: our reservist colleagues are key to this.
+We must proudly support our military personnel, whether reservists, veterans, or their partners.”

 The Armed Forces Network meets monthly and actively supports the Trust in delivery of the Armed Forces Covenant and seeks to promote best practice and support to all aspects relating to the Armed Forces and healthcare.